westonnelson/docs-1/packages/website/docs/enforcers/allowed-methods-enforcer.md

 ---
-title: AllowedMethodsEnforcer
+title: AllowedMethods Enforcer
-sidebar_label: AllowedMethodsEnforcer
+sidebar_label: AllowedMethods
 ---

 The `AllowedMethodsEnforcer.sol` smart contract adds the ability to caveat on `FUNCTION_SELECTOR`.

 ## Deployments